 The scheme provides support to spouses, civil partners and long-term partners of a deceased beneficiary.

 How much you could get

 The government has agreed that eligible spouses, civil partners and long-term partners should get a one-off payment of £10,000.

 Check if you're eligible

-You're eligible if you meet all 3 criteria:
+You're eligible if you meet both of the following criteria:

 - You were married, in a civil partnership or a long-term relationship with your spouse or partner when they died, and you were living together at the time.

 - Your spouse or partner was allocated as an ‘English’ beneficiary of the Skipton Fund or MFET.

 You will not qualify for payment if: